Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

 Sometimes the substitutable function is a `static inline` function that does nothing (not a macro, to avoid accidentally skipping side effects in its parameters), to provide a hook for test code; such functions should have a name that starts with the prefix `mbedtls_test_hook_`.
 In such cases, the function should generally not modify its parameters, so any pointer argument should be const.
 The function should return void.

 With `MBEDTLS_TEST_HOOKS` set, `mbedtls_foo` is a global variable of function pointer type.
 This global variable is initialized to the system function, or to a function that does nothing.
-The global variable is defined in a header in `library.h` such as `psa_crypto_invasive.h`.
+The global variable is defined in a header in the `library` directory such as `psa_crypto_invasive.h`.

 In test code that needs to modify the internal behavior: